-- 1. Financial -None.
-Staff resource requirements and ICT amendments will be delivered within existing resources and programmes.

-- 2. HR & Organisational Development None

-- 3. Community Planning

-Children and Young People - Greater access to homes that meet applicants needs

-Community Care, Health & Well-being - Tenant/resident involvement in policy development can help to create more stable communities.

-Empowering our Communities - Improving and maintaining sustainable neighbourhoods.

-Safer and Stronger - Increasing resident satisfaction with neighbourhoods and communities.

-4. Legal - The draft common policy has been prepared to meet legislative requirements.

-5. Property/Assets - None

-6. Information Technology The OHMS Housing Management System will require development to implement the new policy.
-Officers from ICT have been fully involved in the development of the draft common policy.
+- 1. Financial None.
+Staff resource requirements and ICT amendments will be delivered within existing resources and programmes. - 2.
+HR & Organisational Development None - 3.
+Community Planning: - Children and Young People Greater access to homes that meet housing applicants needs - Community Care, Health & Well-being Tenant/resident involvement in policy development can help to create more stable communities. - Empowering our Communities Improving and maintaining sustainable neighbourhoods. - Safer and Stronger Increasing resident satisfaction with neighbourhoods and communities. - 4.
+Legal The proposed Common Housing Allocation Policy has been prepared to meet legislative requirements. - 5.
+Property/Assets None - 6.
+Information Technology The OHMS Housing Management System will require development to implement the new policy.
+Officers from ICT have been fully involved in the development of the Policy proposed and are fully aware of the updates required prior to implementation.

-7. Equality & Human Rights

-The Recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
+- 7. Equality & Human Rights - The Recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
 No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report.
 If required, following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website.

-- 8. Health and Safety None
+- 8. Health and Safety - None

-- 9. Procurement None
+- 9. Procurement - None

-- 10. Risk None
+- 10. Risk - None

-- 11. Privacy Impact None at this stage.
+- 11. Privacy Impact - The Council will share a range of personal and special category data with Police Scotland, Scottish Prison Service and Housing Associations in furtherance of the Common Allocation Policy.
+The Council's Information Governance team is engaged on this matter and is taking steps in order to put in place the appropriate safeguards regarding the sharing of information under the Common Allocation Policy; this includes the preparation of an Information Sharing Protocol - which will govern the data sharing between the parties.
+The Housing Associations will have differing levels of operational measures in place to manage, process and store personal information in compliance with data protection legislation.
+The Council is aware of these risks and will address them through the terms of the ISP, further assurances from the Housing Associations and any additional measures the Council deems fit in the circumstances.

-12. Cosla Policy Position - not applicable
+12. Cosla Policy Position - None